AusDTO/dta-website/_posts/2017-03-01-doing-the-hard-work.md

 If you work in government and have an email address ending in **.gov.au** [create a buyer account now](https://marketplace.service.gov.au/signup).

-If your government email address is different, you can request a buyer account by emailing mailto:marketplace@digital.gov.au.
+If your government email address is different, you can request a buyer account by emailing [marketplace@digital.gov.au](mailto:marketplace@digital.gov.au).

 **Steven Berends is the Digital Marketplace content designer.**